msp-strath/TypOS/README.md

    `type` accepts, but demand that `synth` always yields a `'Type` which `type` accepts.

-That is, we plan to check the checkers: at the moment we just about check that actors stick to the designated interleaving of input and output operations.
-The syntax for each signal is but a good intention upon which we do not yet act.
+That is, we plan to check the checkers: at the moment we check that actors stick to the designated interleaving of input and output operations, and that syntax descriptions are adhered to.

 ## TypOS actors